sathyalakshmis/SadrushreeIndustries/README.md

 # SadrushreeIndustries
-This is a website for Sadrushree Industries.The website is craeted using HTML,CSS and little of javascript.
+This is a website for Sadrushree Industries.The website is created using HTML,CSS and little of javascript.